johannphilippe/hypercurve/README.md

 This must be considered when packaging the library to be embedded or used by another application.

 # TODO
+* Fix invert curve (axial symmetry) -> implement it in segment rather than in curve_base
 * Waveform scaling : will only work if min_y = max_y : make a specific function
 * Expose random generators to frontends (Lua, Csound, Faust).
 * Tests on invert function (Lua and Csound)